madpsy/xpa125b_controller/README.md

  In the above we are using `COM18` as the other end of the virtual com cable. `2014` is the rig ID for a Kenwood TS-2000 which SDR Console emulates.
 The port `51111` is what you would then set `rigctl_default_port` to.

   Other software such as SparkSDR (https://www.sparksdr.com/) has rigctld built in so no need to run the daemon - simply point the controller to the IP/port of SparkSDR directly.
 This is the ideal way to run the controller.

+ You can control basic functions of the rig via the REST and MQTT APIs.
+Namely frequency, mode and PTT.
+For example, to set the current frequency of the rig via REST:

+  `curl -s -d 'freq=7074000' http://192.168.0.180/setrigctlfreq`

+ In essense this operates as a REST/MQTT/Serial API translation layer to rigctl.

  If you are using `rigctld` on Windows you need a recent version of Hamlib due to a bug I discovered while developing this controller.
 More details here: https://github.com/Hamlib/Hamlib/issues/873